SpinalHDL/VexRiscv/README.md

 halt
 ```

+A full example can be found in GenFullWithOfficialRiscvDebug.scala

 #### YamlPlugin

 This plugin offers a service to other plugins to generate a useful Yaml file describing the CPU configuration.
 It contains, for instance, the sequence of instructions required